wwake/pcombo/README.md

     let result = expr.parse([2,2,1,9])

-    checkSuccess(result, [2,2,1], [9])
+    result.checkSuccess([2,2,1], [9])
 ```

-`<&|` - **Check** -  parser <&| function - if the parser fails, return the failure.
+`<&|` - **Check** -  `parser <&| function` - if the parser fails, return the failure.
 If it succeeds, run the check function.
 If that returns nil, there was no problem, so return the parse result.
 If not nil, it returns a location and message, used to return .failure.

 ```
   func sumShouldBeEven(_ values: [Int]) -> (Int, String)? {